-It has long been theorised that magic mushrooms were used in religious ceremonies by druids and other shaman since the dawn of humans in Ireland.
-These ceremonies disappeared after the church became more influential.
-Now that the influence of the church is waning, is it time to revive this practice of acquiring insight?
+It has long been theorised that magic mushrooms were used in religious ceremonies by druids since humans first inhabited Ireland.
+These ceremonies disappeared when the church became more influential.
+Now that religious influences are waning, is it time to revive this practice of acquiring insight?

 By Nicole Buckler

-The flyagaric mushroom was a very important fungus to the druids.
-There’s a reason why ancient people called it the “flesh of the gods.”
-They said it put them in direct communication with the universe when they ate it.
+After preparing the fly-agaric for consumption, druids were said to eat it for its hallucinogenic properties.
+It was believed that these hallucinations conferred great knowledge and enlightenment to those who received them.
+The fly-agaric mushroom was a very important fungus to the druids.
+In fact, ancient people called it the “flesh of the gods”.
+It was thought to put the druids in direct communication with the universe when they ate it.

 Whatever your stance is on the ‘use’ of the fly-agaric mushroom, there’s no doubt it is one of nature’s most interesting and beautiful species.

-Throughout Irish history, liberty caps were taken by normal people, the psychedelic trip is milder than that of the fly-agaric, which was left to highly-trained druids and other masters of the mushroom.
-(The fly-agaric was deemed too powerful for anyone who had not undertaken training at the higher levels of the mind.
-Druids could take the mushrooms and report back to the laypeople what wisdoms the universe had transmitted to them while “away with the faeries.”)
+Throughout Irish history, liberty caps were taken by regular people.
+The psychedelic trip is milder than that of the fly-agaric, which was left to highly-trained druids and other masters of the mushroom.
+The fly-agaric was deemed too powerful for anyone who had not undertaken training at the higher levels of the mind.
+Druids took these mushrooms and reported back to the lay-people on the wisdoms the universe had transmitted to them while “away with the faeries.”